AnXPyDev/SoftRenderer/README.md

 ## TODO (maybe)

-Improve performance by splitting the workload to multiple threads.
+* Improve performance by splitting the workload to multiple threads.
-Fix rasterizeLine function to render only inside the pixelbuffer.
+* Fix rasterizeLine function to render only inside the pixelbuffer.

 ## Compiling

 If you decide to run this, the dependencies are *a c++20 compiler*, *meson* and *SDL2*.
-1. Clone this repository, *cd* into the directory.
+1. Clone this repository, `cd` into the directory.
-2. *meson build --buildtype release*
+2. `$ meson build --buildtype release`
-3. *cd build*
+3. `$ cd build`
-4. *meson compile*
+4. `$ meson compile`